-The following unaudited pro forma financial information summarizes the results of operations for the three months ended March 31, 2017 as if the acquisitions of Codman Neurosurgery, Derma Sciences and TGX Medical Systems LLC and Divestiture to Natus, which were completed by the Company during 2017 had been completed as of the beginning of 2016.
-The pro forma results are based upon certain assumptions and estimates, and they give effect to actual operating results prior to the acquisitions and adjustments to reflect (i) the change in interest expense, depreciation expenses, intangible asset amortization and inventory step-up, (ii) timing of recognition for certain expenses that will not be recurring in a post-acquisition period, which includes \$2.9 million incurred by Derma Sciences prior to the acquisition and \$9.0 million incurred by Integra, and (iii) income taxes at a rate consistent with the Company's statutory rate at the date of the acquisitions.
+The following unaudited pro forma financial information summarizes the results of operations for the three and six months ended June 30, 2017 as if the acquisitions of Codman Neurosurgery and Derma Sciences and the divestiture to Natus, which were completed by the Company during 2017, had been completed as of the beginning of 2016.
+The pro forma results are based upon certain assumptions and estimates, and they give effect to actual operating results prior to the acquisitions and adjustments to reflect (i) the change in interest expense, depreciation expenses, intangible asset amortization and inventory step-up, (ii) timing of recognition for certain expenses that will not be recurring in a post-acquisition period, which includes \$2.9 million incurred by Derma Sciences prior to the acquisition and \$3.1 million and \$12.0 million incurred by Integra, for the three and six months ended June 30, 2018, and (iii) income taxes at a rate consistent with the Company's statutory rate at the date of the acquisitions.
 No effect has been given to other cost reductions or operating synergies.
 As a result, these pro forma results do not necessarily represent results that would have occurred if the acquisition had taken place on the basis assumed above, nor are they indicative of the results of future combined operations.